mefaxas-crypto/pcg-tortuga-yola/PROJECT_CHECKLIST.md

 ## PHASE 4: WORLD-CLASS AI INTEGRATION

 *   **4.1 AI-Powered Purchasing Agent:**
-    *   [ ] Implement demand forecasting based on sales history, seasonality, and events.
+    *   [ ] Implement AI-driven demand forecasting based on sales history, seasonality, and **hotel occupancy forecasts**.
+    *   [ ] Create a tool in the ingredient form to generate **dynamically adjusted Min/Max stock levels**.
     *   [ ] Generate optimized purchase orders to minimize waste and stockouts.
     *   [ ] Track and analyze supplier price fluctuations over time to recommend cost-effective choices.
+    *   [ ] Display AI-suggested Min/Max levels directly on the **Create Purchase Order form** for easy comparison at the moment of ordering.

 *   **4.2 Dynamic Menu Engineering:**
     *   [ ] Implement AI-driven suggestions for menu pricing and item placement to maximize profitability.